Fine lines and wrinkles are a natural part of the ageing process.

 As we get older, our skin gets thinner and drier, causing it to wrinkle and droop.
 The skin proteins collagen and elastin, which offer structural support to the skin, begin to deplete.
 This means both the strength and elasticity of the skin is reduced and it doesn’t retain its shape as easily as it once did.

 As we age, our skin sustains damage from the sun’s harsh UV rays and environmental pollution.
 This contributes to both the appearance of wrinkles and lines and dull, tired-looking skin.
-In addition, genetics and lifestyle choices also play a significant role in skin aging.
+In addition, genetics and lifestyle choices also play a significant role in skin ageing.

 Although most people start to develop lines and wrinkles with age, there are many things you may do to fight and delay their formation and reduce their appearance to look and feel your best.
-While aging is inevitable and a fact of life, looking your age is not!
+While ageing is inevitable and a fact of life, looking your age is not!
 Here we discuss seven steps to fight lines and wrinkles without harsh chemicals, needles or surgery.

 According to the Mayo Clinic, exposure to UV radiation is the primary cause for premature wrinkling.
 Overexposure to sunlight, which is a major source for ultraviolet radiation, breaks down the connective tissue found deep within the dermis layer of the skin.
 As this supportive tissue consisting of collagen and elastin fibres diminishes, the skin sags and loses its firm appearance, forming wrinkles.